mbigos86/task-list/README.md

 ## Task-list info

 It allows adding and removing tasks from the list.
-The task can be checked or deleted.
+The task can be checked, deleted, hide or show completed or done all tasks with one button.

 ![homepage](images/td.jpg)